agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

 Generalisation
 ~~~~~~~~~~~~~~

-The power of with-abstraction comes from the fact that the goal type and the
+The power of with-abstraction comes from the fact that the goal type
-type of the original arguments are generalised over the value of the scrutinee.
+and the type of the original arguments are generalised over the value
-See `Technical details`_ below for the details.
-This generalisation is
+of the scrutinee.
+See :ref:`technical-details` below for the details.
-important when you have to prove properties about functions defined using
+This generalisation is important when you have to prove properties
-``with``.
-For instance, suppose we want to prove that the ``filter`` function
+about functions defined using ``with``.
+For instance, suppose we want
+to prove that the ``filter`` function above satisfies some property
-above satisfies some property ``P``.
-Starting out by pattern matching of the
+``P``.
+Starting out by pattern matching of the list we get the
-list we get the following (with the goal types shown in the holes)
+following (with the goal types shown in the holes)

 ..
   ::